Gabby8810/Heart_Disease_Prediction_Feature_Preprocessing/README.md

 TA  = 3
 ```

-One-Hot Encoding can create separate binary columns.
+One-Hot Encoding creates separate binary columns.

-This prevents the encoding from incorrectly suggesting that one type of chest pain is numerically greater or smaller than another.
+This prevents the model from incorrectly interpreting the categories as having a numerical ranking.

 ---

-# 10. ST_Slope Encoding
+# 📐 ST_Slope Encoding

 `ST_Slope` contains: